sky-uk/ruby-bootcamp/exercises/blocks-and-procs/readme.md

 end
 ```

 The exact form the DSL is of course entirely up to you.
 See what you can do!

-P.s. don't forget to the write the tests ;)
+P.S. don't forget to the write the tests!